diehlpk/diehlpk.github.io/_posts/2015-07-31-cuda-windows-setup.md

 " the launch timed out and was terminated. ".
 {% endhighlight %}

-Using CUDA on a Windows machine with on GPU for displaying and computing, restricts the run time of a cuda kernel to a short period.
+Using CUDA on a Windows machine with one GPU for displaying and computing, restricts the run time of a cuda kernel to a short period.
 I think they do not want that the window manager freezes.
 To overcome this issue for running long kernels edit the Windows registry